DanielFGray/reactblog/content/posts/my-ssg.md

 })
 ```

 The whole script is a bit more fancy, and uses [chokidar][chokidar] to watch for file changes and re-build.
-[It can be found on my GitLab](https://gitlab.com/danielfgray/reactblog/blob/master/build.js).
+It can be found on my GitLab: https://gitlab.com/danielfgray/reactblog/blob/master/build.js

 [chokidar]: https://github.com/paulmillr/chokidar